||Hotel, Small Inn, B&B

-The West Highland Way (also referred to as just the “Way”), finished in 1980, took almost 20 years to complete.
+The West Highland Way (also referred to as just the “Way”), which was finished in 1980, took almost 20 years to complete.
 Beginning near Scotland’s largest city, Glasgow, and following alongside Britain’s largest body of inland water, Loch Lomond, the Way ends in Fort William, at the foot of Britain’s highest mountain, Ben Nevis.
-The Scottish Highlands and Lowlands are separated by the Highland Boundary Fault, which runs through the middle of Loch Lomond, creating both a contrast in geology as well as the human history of the two areas.
-Along this 95-mile walk through Scotland, we will hike through a variety of landscapes, moorland and heath, river valleys and farmland, mountains and woodland.
+The Scottish Highlands and Lowlands are separated by the Highland Boundary Fault, which runs through the middle of Loch Lomond, creating a contrast in both the geology as well as the human history of the two areas.
+Along this 95-mile walk through Scotland, we will hike through a variety of landscapes, moorland, and heath, river valleys and farmland, mountains and woodland.

 Day 1: Pick-up at Glasgow International Airport, transfer to Drymen: Pick-up at the Glasgow International Airport, transfer to Drymen.
 This village, with its quaint village green, boasts one of the oldest registered pubs in Scotland, established in 1734.
 After settling in at our B&B, we will meet as a group for our welcome dinner and orientation.

 Day 2: Drymen to Balmaha: Leaving Drymen, we join the “Way” just outside the village.
 Walking on a wide track, we ascend gradually through the Garadhban Forest as we approach our first major climb of the route, Conic Hill (1,184′).
-From the top we’ll have great views of Loch Lomond and the mountainous Scottish countryside.
+From the top, we’ll have great views of Loch Lomond and the mountainous Scottish countryside.
 After a steep descent, we arrive in the small village of Balmaha on the shore of Loch Lomond.
 Britain’s largest body of water, 23 miles long, Loch Lomond was formed by a glacier about 10,000 years ago.
-Breakfast and dinner included.

 - Optional side trip to the island of Inchcailloch

 From Ardlui we will transfer to Bridge of Orchy.
 Passing through Glen Falloch and alongside the River Fallock, we will parallel the drover roads.
 These roads were created during the 17th and 18th centuries in order to get cattle to market in the Lowlands.
-Some villages along the “Way” saw almost 100,000 sheep and 10,000 heads of cattle pass through each year.
+Some villages along the “Way” saw almost 100,000 sheep and 10,000 head of cattle pass through each year.
 We will enjoy the fine mountain scenery, which includes the picturesque cone of Beinn Odhar, and then the more imposing Beinn Dorian, before reaching the village of Bridge of Orchy and entering the Highlands proper.
-Breakfast and dinner included.
+Lodging in Bridge of Orchy, dinner and breakfast included.

 Day 5: Bridge of Orchy to Kinlochleven: We begin hiking, crossing the “Bridge” as we leave the village, and have a short climb with distant views of the Rannoch Moor, which we will be crossing later in the day.
 Overlooking Inveroran and Loch Tulla, the trail descends to Inveroran, where we can stop for a morning coffee before beginning our hike across the Black Mount.
 This is the most exposed and isolated section of the “Way.”
 A challenging day, but we will be rewarded with the beautiful landscape of the Highlands.
 The Black Mount is a high moorland plateau between the large mountains to the west and the Rannoch Moor to the east.
 We climb gradually to the summit at 1,500′ and then begin our long, gradual descent to the Kings House Hotel, built in the 17th century, and believed to be one of Scotland’s oldest licensed inns.
 We will have a short transfer to our lodging in Kinlochleven.
 Breakfast included, dinner on your own.

 Day 9: Depart Fort William: Following breakfast, we transfer to the Glasgow International Airport.
 Our group departs Fort William at 7:30 am and arrives at the airport at about 10:30 am.
-Travel time is about 3 hours.
+The travel time is about 3 hours.
 Please allow for travel time when making plans.

 If you wish to have your own room, there is a single supplement charge.
 Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
 If there is no one with whom you can share, there is a charge of $250 for this “forced” single.